WATCH NOW: Touring the River Valley: Brunet Island State Park

 On the Chippewa and Fisher rivers, the state park is defined by “1,300 acres of scenic beauty and recreational opportunities,” according to the Wisconsin Department of Natural Resources.

-Those acres are the home to a great deal of wildlife, including foxes, porcupine, eagles, otters, muskrats, and more, the DNR lists.
+Those acres are the home to a great deal of wildlife, including foxes, porcupines, eagles, otters, muskrats and more.

 People are also reading…